mouheb1/full-terraform-cicd-infra-python/README.md

 #### Step 4: Monitor SSL Certificate Setup

-The EC2 instance automatically sets up SSL for the API:
+The EC2 instance automatically sets up SSL for all API subdomains:

 ```bash
 # SSH to EC2